 Unlike Japanese castles, Shuri Castle was greatly influenced by Chinese architecture, with functional and decorative elements similar to that seen primarily in the Forbidden City.
 The gates and various buildings were painted in red with lacquer, walls and eaves colorfully decorated, and roof tiles made of Goryeo and later red Ryukyuan tiles, and the decoration of each part heavily using the king’s dragon.

-We take it for granted so naturally that the islands of Okinawa are and integral part of Japan, that we are mostly not aware of the fact that it’s been less than 150 years since they became part of the Japanese Empire.
+We take it for granted so naturally that the islands of Okinawa are an integral part of Japan, and yet the fact is it has only been less than 150 years since they became part of the Japanese Empire.

 Shuri Castle’s history is enmeshed in the imperialist history between the island of Okinawa and Japan, which annexed the Ryukyu Islands into its feudal domain in 1879.
 Before then, Shuri had been the capital of Okinawa.
 Now, the city is part of Naha, the new capital of Japan’s Okinawa prefecture.

 Thanks for reading!
 Tomorrow we head out to the Okinawa Churaumi considered one of the biggest aquariums in the world.